syncfusion-content/xamarin-docs/Xamarin/Maps/BubbleMarker.md

 ---
 layout: post
-title: Bubble Marker
+title: Bubble Marker in Syncfusion Maps control in Xamarin.Forms
-description: This section describes about the bubble marker.
+description: This section describes about how to add bubble marker on maps control, customizing and displaying the label on the bubble marker.
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Bubble Marker
+# Bubble Marker in SfMaps

 Bubbles in the maps control represent the underlying data values of the maps.
 Bubbles are scattered throughout the map shapes that contain bound values.